Chair: Professor Scott (Mass Communication).

 The Department of Communication offers Bachelor of Arts and Bachelor of Science degrees in Communication Studies (COMS) and Mass Communication (MC).
 Courses in the Department of Communication are three (3) credit hours unless otherwise noted.

-Minors are available in Broadcast Production , Communication Studies , Digital Filmmaking , Multimedia Journalism , and Public Relations .
+Minors are available in Broadcast Production , Communication Studies , Digital Filmmaking , Multimedia Journalism , Public Relations , and Social Media Administration Minor .

 Courses in Communication